Overland Park, Kansas

 Conclusion – What Can You Do?

-Information about water quality can be surprising.
+Information about water quality in Overland Park can be surprising (especially lead contamination).

-- Use Berkey filters with activated carbon to filter out 17 of the 20 contaminants in your drinking water.
+- Use Activated Carbon filters to remove most contaminants in your drinking water.

-- To filter out 17 of the 20 contaminants in your whole house, consider a Reverse Osmosis water filtration system for your home.
+- To filter out even more contaminants in your whole house, consider a Reverse Osmosis water filtration system for your home.

-- These are more expensive than pitchers to purchase, but can be more effective.
+- These are more expensive than pitchers to purchase, but are more effective.

 - They have the benefit of filtering out heavy hitters like: